Celebrity

 preliminaries kicked off.

-In June 2004, at the age of 17, he had already won the world
+In June 2004, the 17-year-old from Bolton had already won the

-junior lightweight crown in South Korea after five fights in
+world junior lightweight crown in South Korea after five fights

 in April followed his Gold Medal at the European Championships